Koha-Community/kohadocs/source/tools.rst

 |image342|

-Once your template is saved you will be able to pick it when using the :ref:`Stage MARC Records for Import` tool.
+Once your template is saved you will be able to pick it when using the :ref:`Stage MARC records for import` tool.

 |image343|